BIOS-IN5410/Repr_Bioinfo/Repr_Bioinfo_day1.md

 This is fine, we'll fix this in the next step.

-Now Saga knows we trust github.com as a server.
+Now Fox knows we trust github.com as a server.
 But we still need to give GitHub our public key.

 First, we need to copy the public key.